martinez-zacharya/MOP-UP/README.md

 	1. --miniden Minimum percent identity to accept blast hits for building families.
 Default is 35%
 	2. --minover Minimum percent overlap to accept blast hits for building families.
 Default is 80%
-	3. --cpu Number of threads you want Diamond to use
+	3. --cpu Number of threads you want Diamond to use.
+Default is all available threads
 	4. --noDB By adding this argument, you can elect to leave out the Microviridae database from the analysis
 	5. --singleton Add this flag to remove singletons
 	6. --iter How many infomap iterations to run.
 Default number is 1000
 	7. --connect Add this flag to keep only proteins that make connections in the output
 	8. --block-size Change block size for Diamond to increase performance depending on available RAM
 	9. --sensitivity Tune alignment sensitivity for Diamond.
 Options include mid-sensitive, sensitive, more-sensitive, very-sensitive, and ultra-sensitive

 An example command

 ```$ python3 BipartitePipeline.py TestRun /stor/home/Proteomes.fasta = /stor/work/TestRunOutput --cpu 12```